-One hundred transcripts of Childline online counselling sessions were randomly selected from those coded by Childline counsellors as relating to "loneliness", "isolation", or "aloneness".
-The 100 transcripts were chosen from the 5100 possible transcripts through the use of a random number generator; 100 transcripts were a manageable number that enabled a range of opinions and different representations to be considered (Gaskell, 2000).
+One hundred transcripts of Childline online counseling sessions were randomly selected from those coded by Childline counselors as relating to "loneliness," "isolation," or "aloneness."
+The 100 transcripts were chosen from the 5,100 possible transcripts through the use of a random number generator; 100 transcripts were a manageable number that enabled a range of opinions and different representations to be considered (Gaskell, 2000).
 During the familiarization stage of analysis, data saturation was considered to have been achieved, so no additional transcripts were requested (Bowen, 2008).
-The conversations took place between April and May 2018, mostly in the evening, with a duration of between 3 to 109 minutes, with a mean average of 50 minutes.
+The conversations took place between April and May 2018, mostly in the evening, with a duration of between 3 and 109 minutes, with a mean average of 50 minutes.
 The conversations generally contained over 20 text bubble exchanges.
 All transcripts were anonymized by Childline prior to being received by the research team.
-The 100 transcripts were examined by two independent raters from the research team (XXXdeleted for BLIND ReviewXXX) and classified as "loneliness" or "not loneliness".
+The 100 transcripts were examined by two independent raters from the research team (LV and RN) and classified as "loneliness" or "not loneliness."
 At this point agreement between the raters was 96%; those that were not agreed upon were discussed further with other team members.
-Thirty-three transcripts were considered to not be about loneliness, or did not include enough information for analysis; 67 were included in our data analysis.
-The transcripts were also coded for gender: female (n=44), male (n=7) and unknown (n=16).
-The higher percentage of female participants is indicative of the demographics of Childline contactees, for whom 65% are female, 16% are male, 1% are transgender and 18% gender are unknown (NSPCC, 2018/19).
-The age of participants ranged from 12-18 years; the majority of the sample were 14-17 years old (ages of 14 participants were unknown).
-Characteristics of the young people whose transcripts we included in data analysis are included in Supplementary Information: Appendix A; characteristics were only disclosed if the young person chose to and so additional demographic information such as ethnicity and location are unavailable.
+About 33 transcripts were considered to not be about loneliness, or did not include enough information for analysis; 67 were included in our data analysis.
+The transcripts were also coded for gender: female (n=44), male (n=7), and unknown (n=16).
+The higher percentage of female participants is indicative of the demographics of Childline contactees, for whom 65% are female, 16% are male, 1% are transgender, and 18% gender are unknown (NSPCC, 2018/19).
+The age of participants ranged from 12 to 18 years; the majority of the sample were 14 to 17 years old (ages of 14 participants were unknown).
+Characteristics of the young people whose transcripts we included in data analysis are included in Supplemental Appendix A; characteristics were only disclosed if the young person chose to and so additional demographic information such as ethnicity and location are unavailable.

-Data collection
+Data Collection

 The National Society for the Prevention of Cruelty to Children (NSPCC) is a charitable organization in the UK that supports the wellbeing of young people who are facing adversity.
-Childline is a service provided by the NSPCC that offers counselling services for young people up to the age of 19 years via phone, online chat, and email.
-The data consisted of transcripts of online counselling sessions held by NSPCC's Childline and retrieved from their archives.
+Childline is a service provided by the NSPCC that offers counseling services for young people up to the age of 19 years via phone, online chat, and email.
+The data consisted of transcripts of online counseling sessions held by NSPCC's Childline and retrieved from their archives.
 Prior to retrieval of the data, ethical approval was obtained from the NSPCC Research Committee and the Institutional Review Board (IRB) of the institution the lead author belongs to.

-The online counselling service enables young people to contact a Childline counsellor confidentially via a web-based instant messenger and talk about the issues they are facing.
-Childline counsellors code the interaction they have with each young person according to the main issue discussed during the interaction.
-The range of topics Childline counsellors code are extensive and 'loneliness' is included in the list.
-Childline's annual review 2018/2019 reported over 5100 counselling sessions (both over the phone and online) about loneliness, a 12% increase on the previous year.
-Those counselling sessions primarily took place online (82% online live chats or secure email; 12% over the phone in 2018/19) (NSPCC, 2018/2019).
-Loneliness data from the counselling sessions from 2018/2019 were those data that we explored in the current study.
+The online counseling service enables young people to contact a Childline counselor confidentially via a web-based instant messenger and talk about the issues they are facing.
+Childline counselors code the interaction they have with each young person according to the main issue discussed during the interaction.
+The range of topics Childline counselors code are extensive and "loneliness" is included in the list.
+Childline's annual review 2018/2019 reported over 5,100 counseling sessions (both over the phone and online) about loneliness, a 12% increase on the previous year.
+Those counseling sessions primarily took place online (82% online live chats or secure email; 12% over the phone in 2018/2019; NSPCC, 2019).
+Loneliness data from the counseling sessions from 2018/2019 were those data that we explored in the current study.